x-limitless-x/blakedrumm.com/_posts/2022-03-22-scom-dw-grooming-tool.markdown

 1. Download and install the MSI: [MSI Download](https://github.com/blakedrumm/SCOM-Scripts-and-SQL/raw/master/Powershell/SCOM-DW-Grooming/Installer%20(MSI)/SCOM-DW-GroomingGUI.msi)
 2. Download and run the EXE: [EXE Download](https://github.com/blakedrumm/SCOM-Scripts-and-SQL/raw/master/Powershell/SCOM-DW-Grooming/Executable%20(EXE)/SCOM-DW-GroomingGUI.exe)
 3. Download or Copy the Powershell Script: [Powershell Script](https://github.com/blakedrumm/SCOM-Scripts-and-SQL/blob/master/Powershell/SCOM-DW-Grooming/Source%20(PS1)/SCOM-DW-GroomingGUI.ps1)

+You will need to provide the Data Warehouse DB Server Name or Address, and the Data Warehouse Database Name.
+The script may auto detect these variables from the local registry on the machine you are running the script on.
+You can now press the Get Current Settings button.
+This will allow the script to gather information from the database server.

 ## More Information